Feudal Graph Reinforcement Learning: Feudal Graph Reinforcement Learning

-As already mentioned, the current state of the environment is partitioned and mapped to a set $\{\vs_i\}_{i=1}^K$ of $K$ local node states, each corresponding to a limb of the agent.
-Note that we omit the index $t$ of the considered time step as there is no ambiguity.
-Optionally, additional node features $\{\vf_i\}_{i=1}^K$ can be included, thus generating observation vectors $\{\vx_i\}_{i=1}^K$, where, for each $i$-th limb, $\vx_i$ is obtained by combining $\vs_i$ and $\vf_i$.
+Given the introduced hierarchical setup, this subsection illustrates the learning architecture and the procedure to generate actions starting from the environment state.
+In particular, we generate the initial representations of nodes in $\hiergraph$ starting from raw observations, in a bottom-up fashion.
+Subsequently, to take full advantage of both the feudal structure and the agent's morphology, information is propagated across nodes at the same level as well as through the hierarchical structure.
+Finally, (sub-)managers set goals top-down through $\hiergraph$, while workers act according to the received commands.
+We now break this process down into a step-by-step procedure, a visual representation of which is reported in \autoref{fig:full_architecture}.

-In the hierarchical graph, information flows bottom-up and it is used to assign goals for the lower level.
-In particular, the initial representation $\bm{h}^1_i$ of each $i$-th node in $\hiergraph$ is obtained recursively as:
+\paragraph{State representation} The environment state is partitioned and mapped to a set $\{\vs_i\}_{i=1}^K$ of $K$ local node states, each corresponding to an actuator.
+We omit the temporal index $t$ as there is no ambiguity.
+Additional~(positional) node features $\{\vf_i\}_{i=1}^K$ can be included in the representation, thus generating observation vectors $\{\vx_i\}_{i=1}^K$, where, for each $i$-th limb, $\vx_i$ is obtained by concatenating $\vs_i$ and $\vf_i$.
+Starting from the observation vectors, the initial representation $\bm{h}^0_i$ of each $i$-th node in $\hiergraph$ is obtained recursively as:

 where $\mW_1 \in \sR^{d_h \times d_x}$ is a learnable weight matrix, $\rho^{l_h}$ a (trainable) differentiable function and ${\aggr}$ a generic aggregation function.
-In practice, the initial state representation of each worker is obtained through a linear transformation of the corresponding observation vector, while, for (sub-)managers, representations are initialized with a many-to-one mapping obtained by aggregating recursively representations at the lower levels.
+The superscript of $\bm{h}^{0}_i$ indicates the stage of the information propagation.
+In practice, the initial state representation of each worker is obtained through a linear transformation of the corresponding observation vector, while, for (sub-)managers, representations are initialized bottom-up with a many-to-one mapping obtained by aggregating recursively representations at the lower levels of $\hiergraph$.

-\paragraph{Propagation layer} Information across nodes in the same agent graph $\mathcal{G}_{l_h}$ is propagated through message passing.
-Furthermore, each node can read from representations of its subordinates in $\mathcal{G}_{l_h-1}$.
-We combine these $2$ steps of propagation in a single message-passing module.
-In particular, starting from the initial representations $\vh_i^1$, each round $l_r \in \{1,\dots,L_r\} $ of message passing updates the corresponding state representation $\vh_i^{l_r}$ as:
+\paragraph{Propagation layer} Information across nodes is propagated through message passing.
+Nodes at the $l_h$-th level can read from representations of neighbors in $\mathcal{G}_{l_h}$ and subordinate nodes in $\mathcal{G}_{l_h-1}$, i.e., those corresponding to the lower level.
+We combine these $2$ information flows in a single message-passing step.
+In particular, starting from the initial representations $\vh_i^0$, each round $l_r \in \{1,\dots,L_r\}$ of message passing updates the corresponding state representation $\vh_i^{l_r}$ as: